 What Are the Best Materials To Use?

+How to topdress a large lawn, medium, or small?
 The most important thing is to use the proper materials for topsoil.
-Sand, compost, and soil amendments are all popular choices for top dressing.
+Sand, compost, and soil amendments are all popular choices for topdressing and some of the best ways to top-dress lawns.

 Sand is good for leveling out an uneven lawn.
 It can also fill in divots and holes.
+Make sure to research the best sand for top-dressing your lawn.
 The main downside of sand is that it doesn’t retain moisture or nutrients well, so it can be tricky to get the right balance.
 With too much sand, you’ll end up with a drought-prone lawn.
 Too little sand will wash away.

-Sand is a popular topsoil choice on golf courses.
+Sand for lawn leveling is a popular topsoil choice on golf courses.
 A layer of sand over the Bermuda grass helps keep the area looking nice and prevents the grass from growing too long.

 Compost is for top dressing and provides tons of nutrients that help your lawn flourish.
 It also helps improve drainage and reduce thatch.
 The only downside of compost is that it can be expensive to buy in large quantities.